 Exchange Server 2013 delivers a number of new features as well as improvements on existing features that are already familiar to those who have worked with Exchange Server 2010.

 Here are a few of the highlights:

-- Reduction in server roles to just two; Client Access server and Mailbox server
+- Reduction in server roles from five to three; Client Access server, Mailbox server, and Edge Transport server.

 - Data loss prevention capabilities that can be integrated into Transport Rules

 Getting Started with Exchange Server 2013